vtex-apps/auth-challenge/docs/README.md

 + }
 ```

 This component will check if the user is logged.
-If the user is logged in, he will see the `Content`, otherwise he will see the `Fallback`.
+If the user is logged in, he will see the `challenge-content`, otherwise he will see the `challenge-fallback`.

 ### Styles API